nychealth/EH-dataportal/content/about/new-data-explorer-features/index.md

 ## Exposing options menus

 Each of the Data Explorer's views includes options for how to display the data.
 Previously, these options were collapsed inside buttons above each chart.
 But when we tested the website with our users - people like you - we noticed that a lot of people didn't click on the buttons at all.
-They didn't have labels that were meaningful to our testers, so people weren't intrigued to find out more.
+They didn't have labels that were meaningful to our testers - so the testers didn't click the buttons to see what would happen.
 This was a missed opportunity for people to engage with our data.
 We thought that by exposing what was in these menus, it would show the available options and let you know other ways you can control what data are displayed.

-These options depend on the underlying datasets, so different datasets will have different options.
+These options depend on the underlying datasets, so different datasets have different options.

 ![](de-new-options.png)
 <br>